GSA/digitalgov.gov/content/posts/2016-03-01-trends-on-tuesday-facebook-and-google-products-dominate-app-usage.md

   - Trends on Tuesday
 ---

 Comscore released new data this month about trends in the smartphone space.
-The data showed that the [Android platform grew in market percentage](http://www.comscore.com/Insights/Market-Rankings/comScore-Reports-December-2015-US-Smartphone-Subscriber-Market-Share) (when combining all Android manufacturers). {% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/02/600-x-400-Greeting-Google-Android-Mascot-JasminSeidel-iStock-Editorial-Thinkstock-458725611.jpg" alt="The Android green robot mascot waves hello." %}
+The data showed that the [Android platform grew in market percentage](http://www.comscore.com/Insights/Market-Rankings/comScore-Reports-December-2015-US-Smartphone-Subscriber-Market-Share) (when combining all Android manufacturers). {{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/02/600-x-400-Greeting-Google-Android-Mascot-JasminSeidel-iStock-Editorial-Thinkstock-458725611.jpg" alt="The Android green robot mascot waves hello." caption="" >}}

 Android overall grew 1% from September to December at the cost of Apple and Blackberry, which dropped 0.7% and 0.3%, respectively, in smartphone market share.